idannyou/int_structables/docs/README.md

 ## Minimum Viable Product

-  INT-Structables is a web application providing visual and simple step by step guide in inspired by Instructables built using Ruby on Rails and React/Redux.
+  INT-Structables is a web application providing visual and simple step by step guide in doing Basic Calculus inspired by Instructables built using Ruby on Rails and React/Redux.
 By the end of this project, the app will satisfy the following criteria:

   - [ ] Hosting on Heroku
   - [ ] New account creation, login, and guest/demo login
   - [ ] Calculus Concepts
   - [ ] Commenting on the Concepts
-  - [ ] Adding equations, photos, and videos to the Concepts
+  - [ ] Adding equations, photos/graphs, and videos to the Concepts
   - [ ] Searching Concepts by keyword
   - [ ] Production README